Miao4382/JavaLearning/src/main/java/lms/corejava/assignment1/lms_corejava_assignment_1.md

 4. Is java case sensitive?
    - Yes.
-6. What do the following key words do? static, final, public, private, void, null, package, Class, new
+6. What do the following key words do? static, final, public, private, void, null, package, class, new
    - `static`
      - Static member: when we define a member as static, it means this member belongs to a type itself, not to an instance of that type.
 The static member is shared across all instances of the type.
        - Static variable: the variable belongs to a type. e.g. `Integer.MIN_VALUE`